data-accelerator/dadi-kernel-mod/README.md

 Say the loop device is `/dev/loop0` for example.
 Now able to create mapped device using `dmsetup`

+`dmsetup create --concise "zfile0,,,ro,0 <zfile unzip size> zfile_target /dev/loop0 <lsmt actual size>"`

-`dmsetup create --concise "vbd0,,,ro,0 2290872 lsmt_target 1 /dev/loop0"`
+`dmsetup create --concise "lsmt0,,,ro,0 2290872 lsmt_target /dev/zfile0 <lsmt actual size>"`

 Here the `vbd0` is device name for mapped-device (as `/dev/mapper/vbd0`), set `ro` flag to make sure device is read-only.
-In table part, the target type is `lsmt_target`, then follows a parameter to referes LSMT layers number (Currently supports only one layer). then the list of image devices.
+In table part, there are tow target types `zfile_target` and `lsmt_target`, then follows underlay lsmt format block parameter, path and length in bytes.
+(Currently supports only one layer). then the list of image devices.

 After the mapped-device ready, it could able to mount